JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

   `X/Project.toml`.
 The dependencies of the `X` package are the dependencies in the corresponding project file if there is one.
 The location map is implied by the entry points themselves.

-**Application:** a project which provides standalone functionality not intended to be reused by other Julia projects.
-For example a web application or a commmand-line utility.

-**Package:** a project which provides reusable functionality that can be used by other projects via `import X` or `using X`.
-A package will typically have a project file with a `uuid` entry giving its package UUID.
-This UUID is used to identify the package when other projects depend on it.

-**Library (future work):** a compiled binary dependency (not written in Julia) packaged to be used by a Julia project.
-These are currently typically built in- place by a `deps/build.jl` script in a project’s source tree, but in the future we plan to make libraries first-class entities directly installed and upgraded by the package manager.

 **Registry:** a source tree with a standard layout recording metadata about a registered set of packages, the tagged versions of them which are available, and